rajivsam/KMDS/README.md

 4. Start using the tool in your projects using the information from your review of the above two steps.

+_Note:_
-_Note: The examples are based on using the files in the package, but it is quite straight forward to connect to S3 storage to get your data files, see [the connection notes document](https://github.com/rajivsam/KMDS/blob/main/examples_of_use/connection_notes.md) for details.
-Minio provides a sandbox where you can try this_
+1. The examples are based on using the files in the package, but it is quite straight forward to connect to S3 storage to get your data files, see [the connection notes document](https://github.com/rajivsam/KMDS/blob/main/examples_of_use/connection_notes.md) for details.
+Minio provides a sandbox where you can try this

+2. Please the wiki pages section of the repository for design perspectives and documentation.
+This is work in progress.

 ### Licensing and Feature Questions